 - Selecting ‘yes’ to the question regarding the TCPS 2 – Chapter 9.

 - Providing a detailed justification in the text field to indicate how the project addresses the principles of the TCPS 2 – Chapter 9 (limit of 2000 characters).

 - Selecting the Indigenous Health Research (IHR) Committee as the first suggested committee.

 Please note that at the time of application submission, the research proposal must also explicitly describe engagement with the community in relation to the research.
 IHR committee will take specific considerations into account when evaluating applications submitted to this committee (see IHR Committee considerations under each Adjudication Sub-criterion below).
 Applications that do not fit with the IHR committee mandate will be reviewed by another committee.

-The following six elements will provide CIHR with information on the type of expertise required to review your application.
+Note: The following six elements will provide CIHR with information on the type of expertise required to review your application.

 The lists of Areas of Science, Methods/Approaches and Study Populations/Experimental Systems were derived from applications submitted to CIHR in recent years.
 This content is monitored and evolves to ensure it continues to reflect the breadth of applications submitted to CIHR.
 When completing these elements, think about the types of expertise needed to review your application and please select the most appropriate terms.

 - Descriptors: Please provide keywords, which describe your research project and are not captured in the categories above.
 These keywords should provide CIHR with information for assigning reviewers with the appropriate expertise to your application.

 - Themes: Select a primary theme classification.
 Indicate up to four theme classifications if the substance of the grant application significantly overlaps more than one theme.
 Consult the definition of the four CIHR Themes on the CIHR website for more information.